skasproject/skas/README.md

 ## Identity consumers:

-- sk-k8s: An authentication webhook to control Kubernetes access
+- sk-auth: An authentication webhook to control Kubernetes access
 - dex: A dex modified with a skas connector
 - sk-gate: A web proxy, controlling access to an unauthenticated web site.
 Replace Dex/Dexgate association.
   May also handle session token for Kubernetes dashboard access.